BatGap Logo

 Rick: Agitated.

-Tom: Or are they quite calm and peaceful and quite mature actually, emotionally mature?
-And then the different teachings for those different, I mean… And the other thing about not having a calm mind is that if you get it – because this isn’t a hard and fast rule, I don’t think.
-I think you can be tamasic, for example, quite dull and slow and your mind is quite heavy and you can just have a moment of insight.
+Tom: Or are they quite calm and peaceful and quite mature, actually, emotionally mature?
+And then the different teachings for those different… I mean, the other thing about not having a calm mind is that if you get it—because this isn’t a hard-and-fast rule, I don’t think—I think you can be tamasic, for example, quite dull and slow, and your mind is quite heavy, and you can just have a moment of insight.
 I mean, why not?

-Rick: Yeah, there was a guy named Durgatamas in the scriptures who was… tamas, that guna, that was his predominant thing and he loved to sleep all the time, but he somehow had this, he awoke and yet he spent most of his life sleeping still.
+Rick: Yeah, there was a guy named Durgatamas in the scriptures who was… tamas, that guna, was his predominant thing, and he loved to sleep all the time.
+But he somehow had this—he awoke, and yet he spent most of his life sleeping still.

 Rick: Yeah, we could throw in the whole concept of vasanas and clearing, uprooting the vasanas from the system, which tend to lurk there and cause disruption.
 They might allow temporary realization, but…